Jacob Benjamin Salutsky: Trade union activity

 In 1924, he adopted a new surname, Hardman, and he was known as J.B.S.
 Hardman from then on.

 In the Amalgamated Clothing Workers of America, he served as director of education and cultural activities for 24 years as well as editor of the union's official publication, The Advance, from 1925 to 1944.

 His deep interest in the educational betterment of workers was reflected by his appointment to the Executive Committee of the Workers' Education Bureau of America, founded in 1921 by trade union progressives and educators.
 The ACWA emphasized the value of education for its growing number of workers.
 Likewise, Hardman regarded higher education of workers as a necessary element of the worries of the union: "when the body of the worker is more rested and better fed, his intellect should likewise be taken are of."

 From 1929 to 1933, Hardman served as a member of the executive committee of the Conference for Progressive Labor Action (CPLA), a radical labor organization that was associated with A. J. Muste and Brookwood Labor College.
 Hardman was bitterly opposed the CPLA's joining with the Trotskyist Communist League of America to form a new organization, the American Workers Party, in 1934 and quit that organization soon after it was launched.
 Hardman then came into the orbit of the liberal wing of the Democratic Party over the next few years and supported US President Franklin Roosevelt by 1936.

 In World War II, Hardman helped to organize the American Labor Press Association and served as its president.

 From 1945 to 1953, he founded and edited the periodical Labor and Nation.
 The publication aspired to "bring labor leaders and intellectuals together to create a more educated and nationally aware labor leadership" and to "foster a group of dedicated intellectuals in the service of labor."

 He also served as chairman of the Inter-Union Institute, an inclusive forum for men of various noncommunist leftists to discuss the labor movement.

 Later life

 In the 1950s, he was the director of research of the Columbia University project "Trends in Union Leadership."

+Hardman's first wife Hannah Goldstein died in 1955.
+He married writer Virginia Mishnun in 1964.
 He died at his home in Manhattan on January 29, 1968, at the age of 85.